-Slain Canadian-Somalian journalist Nalayeh a trailblazer
+Slain Canadian-Somali journalist Nalayeh a trailblazer

 The platform, widely known among members of the Somali diaspora, had gained hundreds of thousands of social media followers in the last five years.
 It also led Nalayeh to meet Suleiman, who was recently helping to build a drinking well in the drought-stricken African country.
 The couple was married last November in Kenya, according to her sister.

-Saciido Shaie, a Somali activist in Minnesota, said Nalayeh had wanted her two sons and younger generations of the Somalian diaspora to know about her country of birth.
+Saciido Shaie, a Somali activist in Minnesota, said Nalayeh had wanted her two sons and younger generations of the Somali diaspora to know about her country of birth.

 “She was like, ‘I will take this platform and I will use it to shed a light both to Somalians in Somalia and Somalians outside,” Shaie said, adding “I’m heartbroken” at her death.